JasonEtco/jasonet.co/posts/remix-first-impressions.md

 #### Organize data lookups with the view itself

-What's neat is that `loader` can fetch and return just about anything.
+That `loader` can fetch and return just about anything.
 It can read local files, call APIs, or talk to a database.
-This just feels like such a clean API to me.
-And because of React, your "view" doesn't need to be complicated, you can chunk it out nicely into smaller components.
+This just feels like such a clean API to me; I find seeing the data fetching next to the view to be clear and require less jumping around between files.
+And because of React, your "view" doesn't need to be complicated and you can chunk it out nicely into smaller components.

 #### File paths as routes